 - Make sure you’ve purchased a Sno-Park permit in town because you can’t buy one at the actual Sno-Park

 - Unless there has been adequate snow and significantly cold temperatures, avoid traveling across either of the lakes

-- Travel along the southern side of Echo Lakes (versus the northern edge) as the snow and ice are generally more stable there
+- Travel along the southern side of Echo Lakes as the snow and ice are generally more stable than the northern edge

 - Do not go in, on, or near any of the private structures at Echo Lakes

 - Adhere to all Leave No Trace principles

 - There are few trail signs and markers on public lands in the Tahoe region, so unless there are tracks to follow, the correct route may be difficult to identify–when in doubt, turn back